lirazel: ([btvs] there were never such devoted)

 [eta: I feel like this is also a good time to point out that I stumbled across the article via [livejournal.com profile] fanthropology, which is simultaneously awesome and HORRIFYING.
 It start out as a sort of meta community about fandom, but now it's mostly just a linkspam of media references to fanfiction.
 There are a few surprisingly positive discussions about the fanfiction community in the larger culture, but most of them will just make you SO ANGRY.]

-lirazel: ([misc] me in male form (but prettier))
+lirazel: An outdoor scene from the film Picnic at Hanging Rock ([misc] me in male form (but prettier))

 + Listening to coverage on NPR about how people from Connecticut (what do y'all call yourselves?) are split in their support of the Patriots vs. the Giants, I got bitter and pissed off.
 I shouldn't care.
 But I do.
 Because grown-ass adults can talk about "loathing" a team and talk about "redemption" when it comes to sports, and that is totally socially acceptable and nobody questions it.
 But if I was to go on any media outlet and talk using that same sort of language about ships or character arcs or the depth of my feelings about the stories I invest in, people would think I was weird and either mock or pity me.